kiera-wolfe/CVR-Ballot-Parser/run/README.md

 Step 4.
 Run the **_View CVR Results_** batch file.
         Execute this batch file by double clicking.
         A press enter after verifying Step 1 and 2 are completed.

-Step 5.
-When you are done viewing the CVR file you can exit the browser window and close the terminal.
-        Repeat these steps for each CVR you wish to view.

 ### Running on Command Line